Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 How I Grew My Blog Traffic From 1000 to 1 million page views per month

-Four years ago, when I started From House To Home, I would have laughed out loud if someone had told me my little piece of the web would be getting 1 million page views per month in 4 years.
-But fast forward to today and that’s exactly what has happened.
-I get questions all the time about how this happened.
+When I first started From House To Home back in 2014, I would have laughed out loud if someone had told me that just a few years later my little piece of the web would be getting 1 million page views per month.

 So let me start back at the beginning.